ManojGSanningammanavar/AI_FUNDS/README.md

 # AI_FUNDS
-its a ai agent to find the funds and grants for startups
+Its a ai agent to find the funds and grants for startups.